thbeucher/thbeucher.github.io/snn.md

 ## Temporal transformation using rank-order coding scheme
 Now we want to convert contrast informations into spikes where the DoG cells, [retinotopically arranged](https://medical-dictionary.thefreedictionary.com/retinotopic+map), that are the most activated (ie highest contrast) will fire first.
 This simple scheme have demonstrate ([Rullen and Thorpe](https://www.researchgate.net/publication/11952248_Rate_Coding_Versus_Temporal_Order_Coding_What_the_Retinal_Ganglion_Cells_Tell_the_Visual_Cortex)) efficient information transmission and it's computationally very simple.

+We will add to our 3-D tensor ```(n_DoG_kernels, image_height, image_width)``` a fourth dimension that correspond to time.
+But before that I have to add some context to explain how we will perform our temporal transformation.

 ![intensity_to_latency](images/intensity_to_latency2.png)